cacay/MemoryPool/README.md

 Usage
 -------------------------
 Put `MemoryPool.h` and `MemoryPool.tcc` into your project folder and include `MemoryPool.h` into your project.
-These files define a single template class in the common namespace:
+Do not forget to enable C++11 features (for example, with the `-std=c++11` flag if you use GCC) These files define a single template class in the common namespace:
 ```C++
 template <typename T, size_t BlockSize = 4096>
 ```